Conorjbr/rock-paper-scissors/README.md

 ![Alt text](assets/wireframes/wireframe-iv.jpg)
 Game page - large screeen

+I used a basic style layout to make a visually attractive and easily navigable site.
+I added a nav bar to enable easy navigation from the home (instructions) page to the game page and back again.
+I did not add a clickable page header as I felt that this ws not necessary for the effective operation of the site,

 ## Responsiveness

 I checked the URL in the "Am I Responsive" tool at Am I responsive,